marcows/MLAtor/README.txt

   fonts, but not feature complete regarding the configuration, see below
 - touch screen input simulated via mouse

-Known problems with integrated demo projects:
-- AppNotes:
-  - AN1182: segmentation fault when changing to Hindi or Thai language (only for Linux, Windows native or cross compiled works fine)

 Compiling the example or demo projects
 ======================================